huiqi-qu/ihccBMI_PRS/README.md

 Additional details can be found in the file “instructionsIRS-LDpred-v4PatrickMSleiman.docx”.

-The link to the published paper will be provided here.
+The link to the published paper: https://onlinelibrary.wiley.com/doi/full/10.1002/ctm2.1291